gkkpch/build-x86-platform/README.md

 Please use a meaningfull name, refer to the existing patch names as examples.
 The patch will automatically be prefixed with a sequence number (the highest existing prefix number, incremented by 1), extension ```.patch``` will also be added to the name.
 You can change/ correct the name later, but be carefull with the sequence number.
-The sequence number ensures that patches are applied in the reuired order.
+The sequence number ensures that patches are applied in the patched order (a patch could be a patch on top o another).
 Check the patch and when correct, move it to the ```build-x86-platform/patch``` folder.
 From here the patch will be used in the kernel build process.
 Patches (still) in the work folder have no effect.
 You can clear the work folder afterwards.